farao-community/farao-community.github.io/pages/docs/castor/voltage-monitoring/algorithm.md

     - If the VoltageCnec has no associated RA, log a warning that the voltage constraint cannot be remedied, and move on to the next VoltageCnec.
     - For every RA:
-      - If the remedial action is not a topological action, do not apply it and log a warning.
+      - If the remedial action is not a network action, do not apply it and log a warning.
 Then move on to the next RA.
-      - If the RA is a topological action, apply it on the network
+      - If the RA is a network action, apply it on the network
   - If you applied any RA, recompute the LoadFlow
     - If it diverges, return a VoltageMonitoringResult with the following content for this state, then move on to the next state:
       - the voltages of the VoltageCnecs equal to what was computed before RA application